 For the near future, we will be working on 3 major projects:

-- Releasing BC Anywhere, Product Engineering, and FOOD on 2019 Wave 2 update 2 à expected end of Q2
+- Releasing BC Anywhere, Product Engineering, and FOOD on 2019 Wave 2 update 2 à expected early in Q2

 - Moving Connectivity Studio, Replication Management, Notification Management, EDI-Studio, and BC Anywhere to the online platform à expected in Q3